repaera/startup/README.md

 5. Populate database credential in `database.yml`
 6. Migrate database
-7. Downgrade webpack-dev-server into 3.11.2
+7. Downgrade webpack-dev-server into exact 3.11.2

 #### Running your app